Devanshshah1309/notes/notes/stochastic-processes/week-5.md

 Recall that in the beginning, we described 4 types of problems/questions that we’re interested in solving:

-1. Short-term questions (e.g. distribution of $X_n$ for any fixed $n$) → can be solved using Chapman-Kolmogorov Equation)
+1. Short-term questions (e.g. distribution of $X_n$ for any fixed $n$) → can be solved using Chapman-Kolmogorov Equation
 2. Strategy-related questions (e.g. probability of being absorbed at a given absorption state, expected time to absorption, expected number of visits through a state, etc.) → solved using first step analysis
 3. Long-run performance (e.g. when $n \to \infty$, what can we claim about $X_n$?)
 4. Extensions

 Now, we’re focusing on long-run performance questions.

 Consider the gambler’s ruin example.
-We know that there are 2 absorption states: $0$ and $N$ (once we reach either of these states, we never leave, i.e,. the process (effectively) stops and we’re done).
+We know that there are 2 absorption states: $0$ and $N$ (once we reach either of these states, we never leave, i.e., the process (effectively) stops and we’re done).

 We’re interested in knowing whether $X_n$ _always_ achieves $0$ or $N$?
 Or is there a probability that the gambler will continue playing for infinite time and never go broke or reach $N$ dollars?
-What about the case when there is only one absorbing state $0$ (i.e,. “greedy” gambler scenario who does not set _any_ quitting rule for himself)?
+What about the case when there is only one absorbing state $0$ (i.e., “greedy” gambler scenario who does not set _any_ quitting rule for himself)?

 More generally, we see that there are 2 “kinds” of states for the gambler’s ruin problem: